Warhammer 40,000: Gameplay

 Distances must be measured with measuring tape as there is no grid.

 At the start of a game, each player places their models in the initial deployment zones at opposite ends of the playing field.
 The players roll dice to determine who takes the first turn.

+At the start of a turn, a player will have a command phase, in which they gain one "command point", which is used for stratagems.
+Certain abilities possessed by models activate in this phase, and some stratagems can only be used in this phase.
+A player will also roll a "battle shock" test for each of their units reduced to "half strength" or with half or less models / "wounds" remaining.
+If this morale test is failed, the unit will lose its "objective control" and its ability to use stratagems until the next command phase, when that unit is allowed to retake the "battle shock" test.

-At the start of their turn, a player moves each model in their army by hand across the field.
+In the first phase of play, a player moves each model in their army by hand across the field.
 A model can be moved no farther than its listed "Move characteristic".
 For instance, a Space Marine model can be moved no farther than six inches per turn.
 If a model cannot fly or use a jump pack, it must go around obstacles such as walls and trees.
+However, models with the "Infantry" and the "Beast" keyword can move through terrain designated as a "ruin" in the 10th edition of Warhammer.

 Models are grouped into "units", commonly called squads, that move as a whole.
 All models in a unit must stay close to each other.
 Each model in a unit must finish a turn within two inches of another model from the unit.
 If there are more than five models in a unit, each model must be within two inches of two other models.